shockch4rge/Shockch4rge/README.md

 ## What I've made ✅
 - [**java-android-bitjam**] (Java, Android) - A music player for Android.

 A really primitive music player for Android systems.
-Built for a school project. *(Edit: I got an A!)*
+Built for a school project. *(Edit: I got a distinction!)*

 ## What I'm working on 🛠️
 - [**ts-discord-bitjam**] (TypeScript, Discord) - A music bot for Discord.